-Brazil Initiative Undergraduate Fellowship: In 2013 and 2014, the Brazil Initiative funded five undergraduate students for internships and research in Brazil.
+Brazil Initiative Scholarship for Portuguese Language Studies: In 2013 and 2014, the Brazil Initiative funded five undergraduate students for internships and research in Brazil.

 Kirsten Weiss is a medical student from the U-M Medical School and a PhD student from the Department of Anthropology.
 She attended a weeklong course at FIOCRUZ in Brazil, exploring the “History of Medicine” in local contexts and through comparative conversations.
 These sessions featured professors from the renowned Casa de Oswaldo Cruz.